jutwagner/held/BLOCKCHAIN_ANCHORING.md

 ## Features

-- **Automatic Hashing**: Core Passport data is automatically hashed using keccak256
+- **Automatic Basic Anchoring**: Core Passport fields (id, created, label, type) are auto-hashed and anchored for all users
 - **Polygon Integration**: Anchoring occurs on Polygon mainnet for low-cost transactions
 - **Version Control**: Each update creates a new version with incremented version numbers
 - **Verification**: Anyone can verify Passport authenticity by checking the blockchain
-- **Held+ Exclusive**: Blockchain anchoring is a premium feature for Held+ subscribers
+- **Held+ Premium**: Held+ unlocks richer metadata anchoring (attachments, history, images) and anchor updates/transfer

 ## Smart Contract